(“First, you must master the 35 Chambers of Shaolin.”)

-I was delighted to discover, when looking for a theme song for this dish, that Tipsy had a 2008 release, Buzzz, that I had never heard and a track that perfectly fit the concept of this recipe.
+When looking for a theme song for this dish, I was delighted to discover that Tipsy had a 2008 release, Buzzz, that I had never heard and a track that perfectly fit the concept of this recipe.
 While I don’t think their latest release is anywhere near as brilliant as their ’90s work, I definitely believe Tipsy is one of the most original cut & paste downtempo loungey space-age bands you’ll ever encounter – whatever that actually means.

 Let’s get something out of the way.
 I’m sure some will see “Chop Socky” as a theme song and “chopbokki” as a recipe name and claim racism.
 That’s your choice.
 “Chopbokki” is a portmanteau of “chopped cheese” and “tteokbokki.”
 Additionally, I spent most of my teenage years watching brilliantly dubbed martial arts films late at night on my local UHF station.
 Those films are usually known as Chopsocky and

 …are usually characterized by overblown storylines, over-the-top special effects (particularly exaggerated and sometimes bizarre sound effects during the actual fight scenes), and excessive violence.
 The genre also is known for its clumsy dubbing.
 Although the term “chopsocky” is commonly used as a name of martial arts cinema by the general media, the word can be disparaging as well.
 Another common meaning is a generalization for martial arts movies from Asia or Hong Kong in particular, without necessarily having a negative connotation.
 Variety magazine, the originator of the term, defined “chopsocky” simply as a martial arts film with no negative connotations.

 I also am well aware this is a Korean dish and chopsocky films originate, for the most part, in Hong Kong.
 It’s really just a mash-up title without attempting some level of regional authenticity or specificity.
-I’m simply going to assert, as a lifelong Hong Kong martial arts film fan, there is nothing disparaging in my use of “chopsocky” as these films represent not only a crucial part of my childhood but also some of the best cinema ever made.
+I’m simply going to assert, as a lifelong Hong Kong martial arts film fan, nothing is disparaging in my use of “chopsocky” as these films represent not only a crucial part of my childhood but also some of the best cinema ever made.